better-modernized-combat/bmod-client/README.md

 # bmod-client

-Freelancer: Better Modernized Combat (BMOD) is a modification for Freelancer the 2003 space shooter by Chris Roberts.
-The core goal of the mod is to create a fun and compelling PvE experience for solo and group players in a multiplayer setting.
+Freelancer: Better Modernized Combat (BMOD) is a modification for Freelancer the 2003 space shooter by Digital Anvil.
+The core goal of the mod is to create a fun and compelling experience for solo and group players in a multiplayer setting.
 This repository contains the modified client files, as well as the development environment and tools used by the team.

 If you just want to download and play the mod, check our the latest release for [the installer](https://github.com/better-modernized-combat/bmod-installer/releases/).